Piedmont Park: 20th-century growth and development

 The park's first bathhouse was opened in 1911.
 Swimming in the lake was allowed until 1973, when the city opened a pool in the park.
 The same year the first bathhouse was opened, the Peace Monument, a Confederate monument, was dedicated in the park, near the 14th Street gate.

 On January 29, 1913, Calvin Shelverton applied for a building permit to construct the Piedmont Park Apartments.
 The apartments were designed by Leila Ross Wilburn and were decidedly middle-class unlike some of the other developments in the area.
 The apartments remained middle-class up until about 1960, and residents included such prominent Atlantans as accounting company president T. C. Dunlap and lawyer J. B. Stewart.
 In 1913, seven clay courts were built where the 1895 Cotton States and International Exposition's Manufacturers and Liberal Arts Building once was.
 Eight more courts were added in 1914 to accommodate the overwhelming demand.
 That same year, the Sidney Lanier Monument was dedicated in the park.

-Notable additions and buildings include the bandstand, built in 1915; a picnic shelter constructed by the WPA in 1936; the Steffen Thomas-designed Pioneer Women memorial in 1938; the Noguchi Playscapes, completed in 1976 under the aegis of the High Museum and a grant from the National Endowment for the Arts and designed by world-renowned artist and sculptor Isamu Noguchi, noteworthy as the only public work by Noguchi in the U.S. In 2002, the dog park was opened.
+Notable additions and buildings include the bandstand, built in 1915; a picnic shelter constructed by the WPA in 1936; the Steffen Thomas-designed Pioneer Women memorial in 1938; the Noguchi Playscapes, completed in 1976 under the aegis of the High Museum and a grant from the National Endowment for the Arts and designed by world-renowned artist and sculptor Isamu Noguchi, noteworthy as the only public work by Noguchi in the U.S.

+21st century

+The Piedmont Park Conservancy, a group inspired by the Central Park Conservancy, raised $65 million for a capital campaign between 2000 and 2012.
+In 2002, the dog park was opened.
 Playscapes underwent restoration in 2005 under Eddie Granderson, public arts manager of the City of Atlanta.
 Jablonski Berkowitz Conservation Inc. was selected to do the restoration and assessments began in September of that year.
 The company was charged with bringing the playground up to safety codes and restoring the original paint.